Deployable Specialized Forces

-The Deployable Operations Group (DOG) was a United States Coast Guard command that provided properly equipped, trained and organized Deployable Specialized Forces (DSF), which still exist today, to the Coast Guard, United States Department of Homeland Security (DHS), United States Department of Defense (DoD) and inter-agency operational and tactical commanders.
-Formerly headquartered in Arlington, Virginia, it was established on 20 July 2007, and was commanded by a captain and was decommissioned by the Commandant of the Coast Guard, Admiral Robert Papp on 1 October 2013, although many of the units existed long before the 2007 commissioning.
-Upon decommissioning, the units previously assigned to the DOG were split between Coast Guard Pacific and Atlantic Area commands.
+The Deployable Specialized Forces (DSF) —formerly Deployable Operations Group— are part of the United States Coast Guard that provide highly equipped, trained and organized deployable specialized forces, to the Coast Guard, United States Department of Homeland Security (DHS), United States Department of Defense (DoD) and inter-agency operational and tactical commanders.
+The command was formerly headquartered in Arlington, Virginia where it was established on 20 July 2007, and was commanded by a captain.
+It was decommissioned by the Commandant of the Coast Guard, Admiral Robert J. Papp Jr. on 1 October 2013, with units previously assigned to the DOG being split between Coast Guard Pacific and Atlantic Area commands.
+The units were subsequently reorganized under Deployable Specialized Forces (DSF).

-From 2007 to 2013, the DOG deployed throughout the world in support of national interests and requirements as tailored and integrated force packages.
-This included response to the 2010 Haiti earthquake, in support of the Deepwater Horizon oil spill in the Gulf of Mexico, and more recently deploying specialized counter piracy boarding teams to the Middle East to combat piracy operations.
+The Deployable Specialized Forces purpose is to develop systems and processes for standardized training, equipment, organization, planning, and scheduling of rapidly deployable specialized forces to execute mission objectives in support of tactical and operational commanders.
+Since 2007, the unit has deployed throughout the world in support of national interests and requirements as tailored and integrated force packages.
+This included response to the 2010 Haiti earthquake, in support of the Deepwater Horizon oil spill in the Gulf of Mexico, and more recently deploying specialized counter piracy boarding teams to the Middle East, such as Operation Ocean Shield, where TACLET and MSST teams part of Combined Task Force 151 were an integral role in Somali counterpiracy.
+In addition, since 2007, DSF units have taken part in nine of the 11 largest maritime cocaine seizures.

-The DOG's purpose was to develop systems and processes for standardized training, equipment, organization, planning, and scheduling of rapidly deployable specialized forces to execute mission objectives in support of tactical and operational commanders.

-The DOG was the Coast Guard's special operations element, but it was not part of United States Special Operations Command (USSOCOM) because the Coast Guard does not operate under the Department of Defense.
-Missions of DOG or current DSF units include high-risk, high-profile tasks such as counter-terrorism, diving operations, intelligence-cued boarding operations, Visit, Board, Search, and Seizure, threat assessments involving nuclear, and biological, or chemical weapons, as well as detecting and, if necessary, stopping or arresting submerged divers.
+Deployable Specialized Forces are not special operations forces as they are not a part of United States Special Operations Command (USSOCOM) since the Coast Guard does not operate under the Department of Defense.
+Missions of deployable specialized forces units include high-risk, high-profile tasks such as counter-terrorism, diving operations, intelligence-cued boarding operations, Visit, Board, Search, and Seizure, threat assessments involving nuclear, and biological, or chemical weapons, as well as detecting and, if necessary, stopping or arresting submerged divers.

-The DOG also had health services technicians and paramedics who were attached to medical teams operating within differing commands.
+Deployable Specialized Forces also had health services technicians who were attached to medical teams operating within differing commands.
 These technicians supported roles in Afghanistan, Iraq, and other areas with Navy and Department of Defense groups.

-The DOG managed Coast Guard personnel assigned to the Navy Expeditionary Combat Command (NECC).
-It was also involved in the selection of Coast Guard candidates to attend United States Naval Special Warfare training and serve with Navy SEAL teams.
-While the program is currently suspended there are still several Coast Guardsmen serving on SEAL teams.
+Deployable Specialized Forces manages Coast Guard personnel assigned to the Navy Expeditionary Combat Command (NECC).
+The unit also had a high level of involvement in the Coast Guard SEAL Program; candidates could attend United States Naval Special Warfare Training and serve with Navy SEAL teams.
+While the program is currently suspended, there were, as of 2017, several Coast Guardsmen serving on SEAL teams.

-DOG units
+Organization

-DOG deployable specialized forces (DSF) was composed of approximately 3,000 Coast Guard personnel, including the following unit types:
+Deployable Specialized Forces (DSF) is composed of around 2,000 Coast Guard personnel, including the following unit types: